visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

         -l    <method>       Launch in parallel using the given method.
         -pl   <method>       Launch only the engine in parallel as specified.
         -la   <args>         Additional arguments for the parallel launcher.
-        -sla  <args>         Additional arguments for the parallel sublauncher.
+        -sla  <args>         Additional arguments for the parallel sub-launcher.
         -np   <# procs>      The number of processors to use.
         -nn   <# nodes>      The number of nodes to allocate.
         -p    <part>         Partition to run in.